 Apply a good amount of pressure to the screen and squeegee as you move the paint across the screen.
 You really want to press down hard to create a seal between the screen and your shirt.
 Otherwise, your paint may bleed.
 If you are noticing your design lines aren't sharp and crisp, try pressing down a little harder on the screen and squeegee.

 The type and brand of transfer tape makes a difference.
-If you have trouble with your design not coming off the transfer tape and sticking to the screen, you might want to try a transfer tape that isn’t quite a sticky.
-My favorite transfer tape is Conform Transfer Tape.
+If you have trouble with your design not coming off the transfer tape and sticking to the screen, you might want to try a transfer tape that isn't quite a sticky.
+My favorite transfer tape is one I sell in my shop: Transfer Tape

 Scoop up your extra paint on your screen and squeegee when you are done and put it back in your paint jar.
 No use in wasting perfectly good paint!